liuxiaojiao/Nutrition_QA/README.md

 }
 ```

-The output of answer extraction is also a jsonl file with the following format which is accepted by the Question Generation component
+The output of answer extraction is also a jsonl file with the following format which is accepted by the Question Generation component:
 ```
 {
   "passage_id": "ID for passage",